ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Avoid using getReference()
 getReference is no longer considered best practice due to its performance impact and it is recommended to use g_scratchpad or GlideAjax instead.

+### Restrict  rowcount to 10,20,50 max from user preference table
+Restrict the number of row counts ma x to 10,20,50 instead of higher limits such as 100 and 1000 to tune the performance on different tables when users interact.
+This increases the user experience and platform performance as well.
+Since it is exposed to potentially slower performance due to having query, process ACL, and then render more records.

+Navigate to the user preference <sys_user_preference> table and search by 'rowcount'.
+Set the value to 50 max.
+Also, can set the property 'glide.ui.per_page' sys property value to 10, 20, 50 only

 ## Category: Security
 ##Check Mandatory fields on incident